releasehub-com/github-action-create-pr-parent-submodule/README.md

 **The end goal of this tool:**

-- Create a new branch on the parent repository and get all submodules update recursively
+- Create a new branch on the parent repository and get all submodules updates
 - Create a pull request from newly created branch
 - Add a custom label to the pull request